Preference-based Centrality and Ranking in General Metric Spaces: Theoretical Properties

 \subsubsection{One-dimensional symmetric distribution}

+We now show that the regularity conditions in Assumption~\ref{ass:depth} are naturally satisfied in classical symmetric benchmark models.
+This clarifies that the center--outward structure assumed above is not restrictive, but instead reflects the geometry of familiar distributions.

-We begin with the one-dimensional Euclidean setting $\mathcal X=\mathbb R$.
-In this case, symmetry about a center $\mu$ suggests that any reasonable population centrality should assign equal importance to $\mu+t$ and $\mu-t$ and depend on $x$ only through its deviation from the center.
-This intuition underlies classical univariate depth notions and motivates the reflection-symmetry assumption below.
+Consider the one-dimensional Euclidean setting $\mathcal X=\mathbb R$.
+Under symmetry about a location parameter $\mu$, any reasonable population centrality must assign equal importance to $\mu+t$ and $\mu-t$ and depend on $x$ only through its distance from the center.
+This intuition underlies classical univariate depth constructions.